 Whereas, regular physical activity can reduce cardiovascular disease risk and may increase life expectancy, but 50 percent of adults and 62 percent of children do not engage in daily vigorous physical activity; and

 Whereas, regular walking has many proven benefits for an individual's overall health.
 Brisk walking for at least 30 minutes a day can help lower blood pressure, increase HDL "good" cholesterol in the blood, control weight and control blood sugar through improved use of insulin in the body.
-All of these changes help reduce the risk of cardiovascular disease and stroke;

 Now, Therefore, be it resolved that the Summit County Council in conjunction with the American Heart Association, recognizing the importance of regular physical activity, do hereby proclaim April 2, 2014 as "National Walking Day" in Summit County and urge all citizens to show their support for walking and the fight against heart disease and commemorate this day by taking time to walk.